 Since 2016, new developments and fields have emerged in many branches of Photogrammetry, Remote Sensing and Spatial Sciences.
 A specific track called Thematic track, running in parallel with the five Technical commission tracks is therefore dedicated to new topics and application fields.
 It aims to favor emerging subjects and cross-fertilization.
 Therefore, Thematic sessions will present bridging themes between/among WGs or will be formed from excellent new topics not covered by the WG ones.
 The floor is given to everybody to propose special sessions.
 Papers submitted to these sessions will be integrated into the same review process than papers dedicated to technical sessions.

 A specific track addresses the interactions between science, public organizations, industry and decision-makers on hot topics of the geospatial community.
-The objective of this track is to see how ISPRS, as a community, can contribute at « Building a better future together » by building collective visions and/or roadmaps.
-The topics that will be addressed are global mapping and resource or climate change monitoring, smart cities, autonomous navigation, digital globes and geo-platforms, spatial data infrastructures, open science/source/data will be the subject of intense and inspiring presentations and panel discussions mixing experts from various levels and communities.
+Each forum is a discussion meeting at the interface between science and society on topics for which the photogrammetry and remote sensing community (ISPRS) can enlighten political and industrial decision making.
+It is not supposed to present scientific innovation (which is the scope of the sessions organized by the ISPRS commissions) but to address the impact of this innovation and the role our community could play in this changing context for «building a better future together » by providing collective visions and/or roadmaps.
+Global mapping and resource or climate change monitoring, smart cities, autonomous navigation, digital globes and geo-platforms, spatial data infrastructures, open science/source/data, cultural heritage etc. will be the subject of intense and inspiring presentations and panel discussions mixing experts from various levels and communities.

 The technology track will be devoted to the presentations of latest technologies, products and services.
 During the industrial exhibition (15-17 June), this track will allow sponsors and exhibitors that are ISPRS Sustaining Members to give oral presentations on their latest technological developments.
 After the industrial exhibition, the technology track will be focused on oral presentations of scientific technologies, products, services and platforms by academic ISPRS Sustaining Members.
 Demonstrations will also be promoted.